• Skip to primary navigation

 There are three solutions for the dark roast fan:

-3. Start the rewarding hobby of home-roasting, so you are always guaranteed of getting fresh coffee in the exact amounts you want.
-Plus you’ll save money.
+- Start the rewarding hobby of home-roasting, so you are guaranteed to get fresh coffee in the exact amounts you want.
+Plus, you’ll save money.
 All you need is a porch and an old popcorn popper.
 (Roasting Coffee in a Popcorn Popper)

 Coffee Storage Options